manleviet/manleviet.github.io/docs/ca-cdr-v2/fm.md

 2. [`AbstractRelationship`] and all its subclasses
 3. [`CTConstraint`] and all its subclasses

-Since the class is generic, i.e., the class doesn't know how to build features, relationships, and constraints, it requires _builders_ to create features, relationships, and constraints.
+Since the class is generic, i.e., it doesn't know how to build features, relationships, and constraints, it requires _builders_ to create features, relationships, and constraints.
 The package includes [_built-in builders_] for _basic_ features, relationships and constraints.
 These builders conform to the interfaces [`IFeatureBuildable`], [`IRelationshipBuildable`], and [`IConstraintBuildable`].